BEFORE YOU START

 If you invite a practitioner to your clinic, and this practitioner has already seen one of your patients in their own practice before they were invited to your clinic, then admin staff may see duplicate patients in the office patient list.
 Duplication due to this situation should normally not be merged.
 Although it can be inconvenience, this duplication is the result of 2 completely separate patient records that are equally valid and represent records owned by different practitioners.
 It is not recommended to delete this duplication.
 If this is a real issue, contact us to discuss and we can suggest alternative options.

-How to transfer documents from one patient record to another.
+The Patient Merging Tool allows you to quickly transfer information from one patient record into another.

 Your master patient record is the one that you intend to keep, while the duplicate patient record is the one that will eventually be removed.